Montana/TRYCATCH/README.md

 # TRYCATCH
 List of medications on the WHO list.
 Written by Montana Mendy.
 I've attached the list of medications, so you can search them via sql.
+Inspiration for the name TRYCATCH comes from the following: https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/try-catch.

+Let's get started

    ```mysql
    BEGIN TRY